Pet licensing

 • Dogs

-Low-income assistance - Pet license fee assistance is available for households that have limited incomes and are located in unincorporated Clark County or the city of Vancouver.
+Low-income assistance - Pet license fee assistance is available for households that have limited incomes and are located in unincorporated Clark County or Vancouver.
 Only one dog and one cat per household may qualify.
 Pets must be spayed or neutered.

 Senior discount - Individuals older than 65 receive 50 percent off license fees for one spayed or neutered dog and cat per household.